 We aim to create not just the best products in the world, but the best products for the world.
 We have a long way to go, but we are proud of our progress.
-For example, every one of our data centers is powered entirely by clean sources such as solar, wind, and geothermal energy.
-So whenever you download a song, update an app, or ask Siri a question, the energy Apple uses is provided by nature.
+For example, every one of our data centres is powered entirely by clean sources such as solar, wind and geothermal energy.
+So whenever you download a song, update an app or ask Siri a question, the energy Apple uses is provided by nature.

-We’ve led the industry in removing many harmful toxins from our products, such as PVC, brominated flame retardants, and phthalates.
-And we’ve recycled more than 421 million pounds of electronic waste.
+We’ve led the industry in removing many harmful toxins from our products, such as PVC, brominated flame retardants and phthalates.
+And we’ve recycled almost 191,000 tonnes of electronic waste.
 In fact, every Apple Retail Store will now take back Apple products for free and recycle them responsibly.
 We believe we must be accountable for every Apple product at every stage of its use.

-“Better” means we’re never done.
+‘Better’ means we’re never done.
 We push ourselves every day to develop innovations that reduce our carbon footprint, use cleaner and safer materials, and show that what’s good for the planet can also be good for business.
-At Apple, we continue to put nature at the center of our business and design principles.
+At Apple, we continue to put nature at the centre of our business and design principles.
 We promise to keep you updated on our journey.

 Vice President of Environmental Initiatives